samuellihn/obsidian-freeview/docs/Electric Charge.md

 Electrons can be transferred:

 - Frictionally, by rubbing
-- Contact, when a positively charged object touches another and takes electrons wtih it
+- Contact, when a positively charged object touches another and takes electrons with it

 Sometimes, negatively charged objects can be attracted to neutral objects.
-Molecules reorient themselves, and the closer postiive particles will exbibit more attractive force than the farther negative particles
+Molecules reorient themselves, and the closer positive particles will exbibit more attractive force than the farther negative particles

 ![[Pasted image 20220130184852.png]]